Digital Marketing

 Last-touch attribution modeling

 Last-touch attribution modeling addresses the opposite end of the buyer’s journey by giving all credit to the last touchpoint before conversion.
+This approach is often referred to as ‘last interaction’ or ‘last click’ attribution, emphasizing the significance of the final customer interaction.

 Knowing what the last event was before conversion is valuable for any marketing team.
-It narrows down the conversion to a specific interaction that they can invest in and build a marketing strategy around.
+It narrows down the conversion to a specific interaction they can invest in and build a marketing strategy around.
 However, last-touch attribution only gives a snapshot of the full story.

 While knowing what the customer did before buying is important, if you want a holistic look at a conversion path, you’ll need more data than last-touch attribution can provide.